 - Compact Controller – This controller is lightweight making it ideal for transporting.
 It’s also compact enough to fit in backpacks and laptop bags.
-If portability is high on your list of priorities the WeGO 4 ticks all the boxes.
+If portability is high on your list of priorities the Reloop Ready ticks all the boxes.

-- iPad Dock – The WeGO 4 offers direct integration with iPads and iPhones.
-A dedicated docking area at the top of the controller allows you to have an all in one solution for your DJ needs.
+- iPad Slot – The Reloop Ready offers a dedicated docking area at the top of the controller.
+This allows you to have an all in one solution for your DJ needs.
 You won’t need a separate stand for the iPad or have it lying awkwardly to the side of the controller.

 Our Expert Buying Guide

 When looking at DJ controllers for iPad there are a few extra considerations that you need to take into account.

 I always recommend that new DJs aim to get a controller that features a robust mixer section.
 This becomes even more important when you are looking at an iPad controller.
 You won’t have access to a mouse to make any further adjustments to your mix.
 Using a touchscreen interface can be awkward in the middle of a set.
 A controller that offers all the core features you need makes executing good mixes easier.